 Spending one day in San Sebastian is likely to be the highlight of your Spain itinerary.
-While it’s a shame to only spend 24 hours in this city, it’s still plenty of time to cover a lot of ground.
+While it’s a shame to only spend 24 hours in this city, also called Donostia, it’s still plenty of time to cover a lot of ground.

-The moving inland from the bayside reveals old city streets, markets, and cafes serving pintxos – a local appetizer.
-From the busy beaches to the crowded streets of Parte Vieja, the city packs a lot into a small area, which also makes it easy to explore.
+Moving inland from the bayside reveals old city streets, markets, and cafes serving pintxos – a local appetizer.
+From the busy beaches to the crowded streets of Parte Vieja, San Sebastian packs a lot into a small area, which also makes it easy to explore.

 Don’t know what to do in San Sebastian in one day?
 Begin planning your next trip with this complete 1-day San Sebastian itinerary…